 South Sudan is in the midst of a dire humanitarian crisis driven by years of brutal civil war.
 Nearly 400,000 South Sudanese died as a result of the conflict that began in December 2013.
 Atrocities and attacks on civilians, including widespread sexual violence, defined the civil war.
 In 2025, the world’s youngest nation is on the verge of plunging back into civil war due to prevailing political tensions and a worsening security climate.

 The scale of the humanitarian catastrophe unfolding in Sudan is unprecedented.
 On April 15, 2023, conflict broke out between the paramilitary Rapid Support Forces and the Sudanese Armed Forces, causing widespread displacement, hunger, and the world's largest humanitarian crisis.
-After nearly three years of conflict, more than 14 million people are still displaced as a result of the ongoing war.
+After more than three years of conflict, more than 14 million people are still displaced as a result of the ongoing war and earlier conflict.
 In 2026, the number of people in need of humanitarian assistance stands at 33.7 million people - two-thirds of Sudan's population.

 Myanmar faces multiple and overlapping humanitarian emergencies caused by persecution, protracted armed conflict, intercommunal violence, and natural disasters such as earthquakes and cyclones.
 These needs have continued to mount due to ongoing armed violence and political unrest since the February 2021 military coup.
 The situation remains dire, with an estimated one-third of the country's 55 million people in need of assistance by 2026.
 In March 2025, Myanmar was struck by a devastating 7.7-magnitude earthquake — the largest to hit the country in over a century.